pcomitz/668/is651-Chapter11-7ed.md

 Note that there is a *wrong* route in the code that violates the rest api rules.
 This is to show that one can make an api that works perfectly, but is not conforming to rest api rules.

-### Chapter 11 Exercises

-Do the end-of-chapter exercises for each chapter of the book by following the link in the on-line syllabus.